TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 ## Write a program and dll

 **Note:** this section contains a lot of code.
 There is no point to read it very carefully.
-You should just have a rough idea what it does.
+You should just have a rough idea of what it does.

 Good.
 We have a purpose but don't have any obstacles.
 Firstly, we need to write a pure Rust implementation.
-There is no point to explain it in details, so I just pase the code below:
+There is no point to explain it in detail, so I just paste the code below:

 ```rust
 /// The Imgur API client